FWolfe/Zomboid-Modding-Guide/README.md

 end
 ```

+Now it only needs to lookup `print` and `ZombRand` once when the function is called instead of every step of the loop.
 But this doesn't particularly help and might actually reduce performance with very small tables.
 Its also still having to do lookups when the function is run.
 A better option would be:
 ```lua
 local MyTable = { }
 local print = print